 And so it began!
 This was followed by sitting in the Memphis airport until about 4:30 when my flight to Atlanta finally boarded.
 Getting into Atlanta and rushing over to the international terminal.
 When I got to my gate they were only beginning to board so I rushed over to the shop and grabbed some snacks to get me by.
 Then the flight from Atlanta was delayed because they were trying to get as many people as they could on it.

 We finally left about 30-40 minutes behind schedule.
 I knew it was going to be tight in Amsterdam because I originally only had an hour and 10 minutes.
 As it turned out I had about 15!
 I literally ran from my plane through the international terminal to the gate and got in line to board.
 I was probably 10th from last.
 I didn’t know it at the time but another teacher was doing the same as me at that point.

 I thankfully had enough Wi-Fi signal while I was running through Schiphol to post a message to the school that I had boarded.
 This flight was uneventful and but when I landed in Moscow I was not surprised to find that my bags had not completed the mad dash through Schiphol with me!
 After filling in some forms and getting them located (they were in Amsterdam still and were being put on the next flight) I was able to leave the baggage area.

 I was picked up by the school and taken straight to my temporary apartment.
 My actual apartment is being refurbished and will not be ready until my shipment arrives in about a month or so.
 I am currently staying in one of the guest apartments that the school owns.

-I was invited to dinner at the directors apartment which is in the same building which was nice since I had been up for about 27 hours by that point.
+I was invited to dinner at the director’s apartment which is in the same building which was nice since I had been up for about 27 hours at that point.
 I met a few of the teachers, learned how to run the washer and dryer, and got taken to the local shop for some necessities then I crashed!